-Sitting by themselves for the moment they tried to catch up on thirty years apart.
-Trevor told Katie about his time in the Air Force, meeting Jessica at college, losing her on 9/11.
+Sitting by themselves for the moment, they tried to catch up on thirty years apart.
+Trevor told Katie about his time in the Army, meeting Jessica at college, and losing her on 9/11.
 He confessed how he had been existing more than living since then, engrossed in his work.

-“I wasn’t even going to come tonight but the ladies I teach with insisted I should come.
+“I wasn’t even going to come tonight, but the ladies I teach with insisted I should.
 I’m so glad I did.”
 He raised her hand to his lips and kissed it lightly.
-“I’d hardly dared hope you would be here but here you are.”
+“I’d hardly dared hope you would be here, but here you are.”

 Katie felt a tingle where his lips brushed her hand.
 She described to him how her original college plan hadn’t lived up to her expectations, how she’d transferred from Appalachian State to Campbell College and changed her major from sociology to business.

-She told him how she had met Gordon at the first marketing firm she’d worked for out of school, how she hadn’t like him much at first but he’d won her heart.
-With some bitterness she talked of how Gordon had waited too long before going to the doctor and learning of the cancer that took him from her.
+Katie told him how she met Gordon at the first marketing firm she worked for out of school, how she hadn’t liked him much at first but he’d won her heart.
+With some bitterness, she talked of how Gordon had waited too long before going to the doctor and learning of the cancer that took him from her.

 “Did you mean it when you said you’d thought about me over all these years?”

-There was skepticism in her voice, but hope too.
-She tried to keep her face from showing how much his answer would mean to her.
+There was skepticism in her voice but hope too.
+She tried to keep her face from showing how much Trevor's answer would mean to her.

 Katie felt a knot form in her chest.
 That had been their song.
 Trevor went on.

 Suddenly Katie found herself blinking away tears.
 Trevor reached up and gently brushed one from her cheek.
 She noticed his eyes were glistening, too.
-Katie wondered to herself what Trevor would have done if she hadn’t been alone, if Gordon was still alive and had come with her, if she’d found someone else.
+Katie wondered to herself what Trevor would have done if she hadn’t been alone, if Gordon was still alive and had come with her, or if she’d found someone else.
 But none of that mattered.
-He was here and she was here and they were both alone, only now they’d found each other again.
+He was here, and she was here, and they were both alone, only now they’d found each other again.